soniya981/IDA_SQL_Project/README.md

 Group by Country_Economy , Project_Name
 order by Total_Fund_Spent Desc;
 ```
 **Objective:** Looking globally, only a small number of projects take up a large portion of IDA funding.
-The PEACE in Ukraine Project stood out the most, along with several large projects in Ethiopia, Nigeria, and India.
+The PEACE in Ukraine Project stood out the most, along with several large projects in Ethiopia, Nigeria and India.

 ### 5. Average Service charge rate for all credits over the year
 ```sql